jrfaller/adsync/README.md

 ## Configuration

+To use AdSync, you need to have unlocked developer options, enabled USB debugging and accepted the computer where AdSync will run.

 AdSync needs a config file located in `$HOME/.adsync` and also the Android SDK tools installed and available in the path (most importantly `adb`).
 The YAML config file look like this:

 ```